Baleen whale: External anatomy

 The baleen of baleen whales are keratinous plates.
 They are made of a calcified, hard α-keratin material, a fiber-reinforced structure made of intermediate filaments (proteins).
 The degree of calcification varies between species, with the sei whale having 14.5% hydroxyapatite, a mineral that coats teeth and bones, whereas minke whales have 1–4% hydroxyapatite.
 In most mammals, keratin structures, such as wool, air-dry, but aquatic whales rely on calcium salts to form on the plates to stiffen them.
 Baleen plates are attached to the upper jaw and are absent in the mid-jaw, forming two separate combs of baleen.
 The plates decrease in size as they go further back into the jaw; the largest ones are called the "main baleen plates" and the smallest ones are called the "accessory plates".
 Accessory plates taper off into small hairs.

 Unlike other whales (and most other mammals), the females are larger than the males.
-Sexual dimorphism is usually reversed, with the males being larger, but the females of all baleen whales are usually five percent larger than males.
+Sexual dimorphism normally dictates larger males, but the females of all baleen whales are usually five percent larger than males.
 Sexual dimorphism is also displayed through whale song, notably in humpback whales where the males of the species sing elaborate songs.
 Male right whales have bigger callosities than female right whales.
 The males are generally more scarred than females which is thought to be because of aggression during mating season.

 Internal systems

 The unique lungs of baleen whales are built to collapse under the pressure instead of resisting the pressure which would damage the lungs, enabling some, like the fin whale, to dive to a depth of -1540 ft.
 The whale lungs are very efficient at extracting oxygen from the air, usually 80%, whereas humans only extract 20% of oxygen from inhaled air.

 Lung volume is relatively low compared to terrestrial mammals because of the inability of the respiratory tract to hold gas while diving.
 Doing so may cause serious complications such as embolism.
 Unlike other mammals, the lungs of baleen whales lack lobes and are more sacculated.
 Like in humans, the left lung is smaller than the right to make room for the heart.
 To conserve oxygen, blood is rerouted from pressure-tolerant-tissue to internal organs, and they have a high concentration of myoglobin which allows them to hold their breath longer.